The engineering behind the roll.

 Structured digital output

-HL7/FHIR output direct from the reader.
+Output in standard healthcare data formats, direct from the reader.
 Quantitative measurement removes manual transcription and interpretation drift.

 The reader connects via Bluetooth, Wi-Fi, Ethernet, or cellular, and buffers locally when offline so a network drop does not lose data.